 |Olympus E-M1 (⇒ lft | rgt)||2360||no||3.0||1037||tilting||YES||8000||10.0||no||YES|

 |Panasonic G85 (⇒ lft | rgt)||2360||no||3.0||1040||swivel||YES||4000||9.0||6.2||YES|

 |Panasonic GM1 (⇒ lft | rgt)||no||no||3.0||1036||fixed||YES||500||5.0||4||no|

 |Panasonic GH2 (⇒ lft | rgt)||1534||no||3.0||460||swivel||no||4000||3.0||15.6||no|

 |Sony A6500 (⇒ lft | rgt)||2300||no||3.0||922||tilting||YES||4000||11.0||6||YES|

 |Sony A7 II (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||YES|

 The G9 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the GH3 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH3 was succeeded by the Panasonic GH4.

 So what is the bottom line?
-Which of the two cameras – the Panasonic G9 or the Panasonic GH3 – has the upper hand?
+Is the Panasonic G9 better than the Panasonic GH3 or vice versa?
 The listing below highlights the relative strengths of the two models.